sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 situation where *N* = 2, let us repeat the exercise for sample sizes from 1 to 10.
 If we plot the average sample mean and average sample standard deviation as a function of sample size, you get the results shown in :numref:`fig-biasMeanSD`.
-On the left hand side I have plotted the average sample mean and on the right-hand side I have plotted the average standard deviation.
-The two plots are quite different: *on average*, the average sample mean is equal to the population mean.
-It is an **unbiased estimator**, which is essentially the reason why your best estimate for the population mean is the sample mean.\ [#]_ The plot on the right is quite
-different: on average, the sample standard deviation *s* is *smaller* than the population standard deviation σ.
+For the figure I generated 10 000 simulated data sets with 1 observation each, 10 000 more with 2 observations, and so on up to a sample size of 10.
+Each data set consisted of fake IQ data, that is the data were normally distributed with a true population mean of 100 and standard deviation 15.
+On average, the sample means turn out to be 100, regardless of sample size (panel a), and is equal to the population mean.
+It is an **unbiased estimator**, which is essentially the reason why your best estimate for the population mean is the sample mean.\ [#]_ The plot on the right (panel b) is quite different: on average, the sample standard deviation *s* is *smaller* than the population standard deviation σ, especially for small sample sizes.
 It is a **biased estimator**.
 In other words, if we want to make a “best guess” :math:`\hat\sigma` about the value of the population standard deviation σ we should make sure our guess is a little bit larger than the sample standard deviation *s*.

 .. ----------------------------------------------------------------------------